 Configure Profile Management in Personal vDisk deployments

-If you use the personal vDisk feature of Citrix Virtual Desktops, Citrix user profiles are stored on virtual desktops’ personal vDisks by default, typically the P: drives.
+If you use the Personal vDisk feature of Citrix Virtual Desktops, Citrix user profiles are stored on virtual desktops’ personal vDisks by default, typically the P: drives.
 The profiles are not stored on users’ C: drives.
 However, this is where Profile Management expects to find the profiles.
-So you must modify the Registry on the master image while installing or upgrading the Virtual Desktop Agent.
-In addition, because you have freed up space on the personal vDisk, it is also good practice to increase the default allocation of disk space for applications on the master image.
+So you must modify the Registry on the master image while installing or upgrading the Virtual Delivery Agent.
+In addition, because you have freed up space on the Personal vDisk, it is also good practice to increase the default allocation of disk space for applications on the master image.
 For instructions on these modifications, see Managing Citrix Virtual Desktops documentation.

 Do not delete the copy of a profile in the user store while a copy remains on the Personal vDisk.
 Doing so creates a Profile Management error, and causes a temporary profile to be used for logons to the virtual desktop.
 For more information, see Users Receive New or Temporary Profiles in Troubleshooting common issues.

 In Citrix Virtual Desktops environments, applications on the Microsoft Store (also known as UWP apps) are supported.
 To use Microsoft Store applications on a pooled machine (pooled-random, static, or RDS), open the Group Policy Management Editor and then configure the following settings at Policies > Administrative Templates > Classic Administrative Templates (ADM) > Citrix > Profile Management > File System > Synchronization:

 Enable Folders to mirror and then add

 Microsoft Store applications might not work if users access a dedicated desktop with a Personal vDisk (the recommended solution) when their profile was already created on another desktop.